 The program is aimed at rising 11th graders from racial/ethnic groups underrepresented in AI: Black, Hispanic/Latino/Latina, and Native American.
 Girls are particularly encouraged to apply.

-Princeton AI4ALL is a residential camp, which will run for 3 weeks, from July 21st - August 10th, 2019.
+Princeton AI4ALL is a residential camp, which will run for 3 weeks in late July/early August, 2020.

 The program curriculum will include the following: